 When boys go from five year-olds to fifteen to forty-five and comfortably show affection between them—straight or gay, holding hands or something else harmless and inoffensive—maybe we won’t do a double-take when we observe it.

 In the eyes of some people, gay men are inherently un-manly.
 Or, they’re not men at all.
 It’s unfortunate, but gay men making the measured choice to hold hands in public—knowing attacks for doing so exist—still takes bravery.
-Ironically, it’s bravery that is meant when someone demands – “be a man.”
+Ironically, when someone demands bravery, what you often hear is — Be a man.

 What’s your take on what you just read?
 Comment below or write a response and submit to us your own point of view at the red box, below, which links to our submissions portal.